-- 22. It is important that the claims made by the osteopath are independently verified.
+24. It is important that the claims made by the osteopath are independently verified.

 This can be achieved by, for example:

-- An assessment of clinical performance

-- An independent audit.

-- 23. A template has been produced to assist the PCC at hearings and when it is formulating conditions within this framework in individual cases.
-This template is provided at Annex A. - 24.
-Annex B provides sample wording from previous Conditions of Practice Orders.
-These are provided to assist the PCC when drafting an order.
+- an assessment of clinical performance - an independent audit. - 25.
+A template has been produced to assist the PCC when it is formulating conditions within this framework in individual cases.
+This template is provided at Annex B. - 26.
+Annex A provides sample wording from previous Conditions of Practice Orders to assist the PCC when drafting an order.